wsandst/gameboy-emulator/README.md

 * Timer
 * Joypad input
 * Mostly complete GPU implementation, passes all parts of the acid2 test ROM except for one.
-* Very rudimentary sound, in heavy development.
+* Very rudimentary sound, in development.
 Currently only parts of the pulse channels are implemented.
 * CPU debugging tool
 * Native frontend
 * Web frontend